Synthetify/synthetify-protocol/docs/docs/faq.md

 **15. How can I inform you about any problems/ideas?**

-Catch us on [Discord](https://discord.gg/Z9v9ez8u) or send an e-mail to support@synthetify.io with the applicable note.
+Catch us on [Discord](https://discord.gg/Z9v9ez8u) or send an e-mail to support@synthetify.io with an applicable note.